 • Eligibility criteria

-• Lack of trust in the therapeutic being investigated or in the medical and/or pharmaceutical industries as a whole
+• Lack of trust in the therapeutic being investigated or in the medical, health care or pharmaceutical industries as a whole

 • Logistics